abuhman/graphiql/README.md

 ### Getting started

+If you only want to install Graphiql to run queries, you can go to this website https://electronjs.org/apps/graphiql and click the download button to get an executable installation file.
 Using a node.js server?
 Just use [`express-graphql`](https://github.com/graphql/express-graphql)!
 It can automatically present GraphiQL.
 Using another GraphQL service?
 GraphiQL is pretty easy to set up.
 With `npm`:

 ```